stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 ### Cloud Basics

-- Virtualisation |
+- Virtualisation
-- Container and Images |
+- Container and Images
-- Container Orchestration |
+- Container Orchestration
-- as a Service (IaaS, PaaS, SaaS ...) |
+- "as a Service" (IaaS, PaaS, SaaS ...)
-- Design Pattern |
+- Microservices and Design Pattern

 ---